cf73/idisaved2/content/collections/pages/spirals-91.md

             text: "\_"
           -
             type: text
-            text: 'is a boxed set of eight booklets published in 1991, that' -
+            text: 'is a boxed set of eight booklets published in 1991.
+These booklets' -
             type: text
             marks: